firebase/extensions/firestore-bigquery-export/README.md

 * BigQuery Dataset location: Where do you want to deploy the BigQuery dataset created for this extension?
 For help selecting a location, refer to the [location selection guide](https://cloud.google.com/bigquery/docs/locations).

-* Project Id: Override the default project bigquery instance.
-This can allow updates to be directed to a bigquery instance on another project.
+* BigQuery Project ID: Override the default project for BigQuery instance.
+This can allow updates to be directed to a BigQuery instance on another GCP project.

 * Collection path: What is the path of the collection that you would like to export?
 You may use `{wildcard}` notation to match a subcollection of all documents in a collection (for example: `chatrooms/{chatid}/posts`).
 Parent Firestore Document IDs from `{wildcards}`  can be returned in `path_params` as a JSON formatted string.